llmors/cli/README.md

 ## Configuration & authentication

-Credentials and the active session live in a `.llmor/` directory.
-The CLI reads **two** of them and layers the values **per key**: it walks up from the current directory to find a project `.llmor/.env`, and falls back to `~/.llmor/.env` for any value the project doesn't set.
-Real `LLMOR_*` environment variables override both.

-So you can keep your credentials global and override just one value per project — for example email + secret in `~/.llmor/.env` and a project-specific `LLMOR_VENDOR` in `./.llmor/.env`.
+You can keep your credentials global and override just one value per project — for example email + secret in `~/.llmor/.env` and a project-specific `LLMOR_VENDOR` in `./.llmor/.env`.
 (An empty value, e.g. `LLMOR_VENDOR=`, counts as "not set" and falls back.)
 The session is stored in the project `.llmor/`